Sajadh92/DynamicWhere.ex/README.md

 By utilizing the `PageBy` class in your dynamic queries, you can control the pagination behavior, specifying which page of results to retrieve and how many items should be displayed on each page.
 This is essential for managing large sets of data and presenting it to users in a user-friendly manner.

-#### `Filter`
+#### **`Filter`**

 The `Filter` class serves as a configuration container for dynamic queries.
 It encompasses the following components:

-- `ConditionGroup`: Represents a condition group that contains a list of conditions and a logical operator.
+- `ConditionGroup` (nullable): Represents a condition group that contains a list of conditions and a logical operator.
 This allows you to create complex queries with multiple conditions.
+If set to `null`, it will not affect the query.
-- `Orders`: A list of order-by criteria that specify how the query results should be sorted.
+- `Orders` (nullable): A list of order-by criteria that specify how the query results should be sorted.
+If set to `null`, it will not affect the query's sorting.
-- `Page`: Pagination settings that determine the page number and the number of items to display per page.
+- `Page` (nullable): Pagination settings that determine the page number and the number of items to display per page.
+If set to `null`, it will not affect the query's pagination.

-By utilizing the `Filter` class, you can conveniently define conditions, sorting rules, and pagination settings for your dynamic queries, providing flexibility and control over your data retrieval and presentation.
+By utilizing the `Filter` class, you can conveniently define conditions, sorting rules, and pagination settings for your dynamic queries.
+This flexibility allows you to create dynamic queries tailored to your specific requirements, and it accommodates scenarios where you may not need to specify certain filtering, sorting, or pagination criteria.

-These classes provide a powerful foundation for constructing dynamic queries using the **DynamicWhere.ex** library.
+These classes provide a powerful foundation for constructing dynamic queries using the **DynamicWhere.ex** library, offering fine-grained control over your data retrieval and presentation.

+---

-### Extension Methods
+### **`Extension Methods`**

 The **DynamicWhere.ex** library includes a set of extension methods that enhance the functionality of LINQ queries for dynamic querying purposes.
 Below are the public extension methods provided by the library:

-#### `ToListAsync<T>(this IQueryable<T> query, Segment segment)`
+#### **`ToListAsync<T>(this IQueryable<T> query, Segment segment)`**

 This extension method allows you to execute an asynchronous query and return the results as a list based on the specified segment of conditions.